 I studied voice under Rosalie Byrne, Gordon Miller, Nancy Davis Booth, and Joey Beebe.
 I studied piano under Melissa Baughman and Dr. Lester Knibbs

-As a vocalist, it is very difficult to whittle down a very long list of influences.
-There are so many different styles and voice types by which I have been inspired.
+As a vocalist, it is difficult to whittle down a very long list of influences.
+There are so many different styles and voice types that have inspired me.
 As a big musical theater buff, Julie Andrews and Rosemary Clooney are both on my short list.
-My very first aspiration, as a little 4 year-old, was to sound like Jodi Benson: the voice of Ariel in The Little Mermaid.
-And now I pursue the flexibility and range to be the best vocal chameleon I can be!
+My very first aspiration as a little four-year-old, was to sound like Jodi Benson, the voice of Ariel in The Little Mermaid.
+Now I pursue the flexibility and range to be the best vocal chameleon I can be!

 When did you join the Army?

 In 2003, I joined the Army National Guard as a vocalist and percussionist with the 38th Infantry Division Band in Indianapolis.
 I spent 12 years serving the Guard as a vocalist on two Army Soldier Show tours, two Army Birthday Balls, and in three National Guard Bands.

 Currently, I’m studying photography and videography to better capture amazing moments with the West Point Band.
 I also work in the social media shop as a representative for the Benny Havens Band.
 Along with those duties, I serve on the Benny Havens Band Production Team.
 I also love to bake and have really enjoyed learning the art of sweet treats.

 I knew I wanted to be a musician when…

 I was three years old when I knew music was forever a part of my life.
 I sang “Come on Ring Those Bells” with my mother at church.
 I grew up next to the piano singing hymns while my mom practiced for Sundays.